The Seebox for Technology Companies

 - The amount of hours they spent using it,

 - The electronic concepts they mastered.

 And because the Seebox learner data is based on experiments and real-world measurements, and not theory memorised for an exam, it is a good indicator of problem-solving skills and natural curiosity.
-With an investment of less than 1 senior engineer’s annual salary, a company can sponsor Seeboxes for 10 different schools in 10 different countries.
-If the average school has 500 students using the Seebox, that means they get to pick their next junior engineer from a pool of 5,000 potential candidates, without the usual time and costs associated with recruitment.
+With an investment of less than 1 senior engineer’s annual salary, a company can sponsor Seeboxes for 5 different franchises in 5 different countries.
+If the average franchise has 300 learners using the Seebox, that means they get to pick their next junior engineer from a pool of 1,500 potential candidates, without the usual time and costs associated with recruitment.